hms-networks/flexy-thingworx-connector/README.md

 Note: *This setting should be configured prior to installing the application, as a complete format of the Ewon is necessary to apply this setting.*

 ### Runtime

-#### FTP User Setup
-The FTP user account is required when the Flexy's local time is not set to UTC.
-The connector is able to run without an FTP user account if the local time is set to UTC.
-To create a FTP user account, follow the below steps:
-1. Navigate to the Ewon Flexy's users page via Setup -> Users
-2. Click "Add" to bring up the create new user window
-3. Fill in any desired first and last name
-4. Fill in a user login to be used in the connector config for FTP user access
-5. Fill in a user password to be used in the connector config for FTP user access
-6. Set "Tag Page Allowed" to "default"
-7. Set "User Directory Allowed" to "/usr/(Default)"
-8. Set the "Global user rights" to enable "FTP server access"
-9. Click "Add User"

 #### Application Control Tag
 The “ThingworxControl” tag allows for a user to shut down the application while the Flexy is running.
 This tag must be created, by a user, as a Boolean “MEM” tag on the Ewon with the name “ThingworxControl”.
 The application will cyclically poll the “ThingworxControl” tag value in TWConnectorMain.java and shut down the application when the value is set to one.
 This reduces the CPU load of the Flexy and allows for maintenance to be completed on the unit.
 The application can only be stopped in the telemetry portion of the application and shut down during initialization is not permitted.
 The name of this tag can be modified by changing the value of CONNECTOR_CONTROL_TAG_NAME in "src/main/java/com/hms_networks/americas/sc/thingworx/TWConnectorConsts.java".